 The best authentic Chinese dim sum, gourmet coffee and even a fab manicure – it's all in Chinatown, of course

-Whether you’re new to Singapore or curious about one of the city’s oldest and thriving neighbourhoods, you have to check out Chinatown – this kitschy tourist chic precinct is also home to some of our favourite bars and hot new restaurants we’ve been eyeing.
-Ready to explore?
+Whether you’re new to Singapore or curious about one of the city’s oldest and thriving neighbourhoods, you have to check out Chinatown.
+This kitschy tourist chic precinct is home to some of the most bustling (and our favourite) streets – from Ann Siang Hill and Club Street to Amoy Street, Duxton Hill and Keong Saik Road.
 Here’s our complete guide to Chinatown, with all the restaurants, bars, museums and spas you have to visit.